Zucci-Daniel/Trivia-Challenge/README.md

 23. the detectTouch file is where i kept the hitSlop value, this allows users to tap a small action comfortable

 24. i ran a test for "questionServices" and it passed all cases

+25. if the "Triva" LOGO doesn't look aligned, it's from the design on the Logo on figma directly, it'll need some tweaking